-(LO1) Identify and analyse the nature and scope of issues and problems involved with respect to managing an innovative business.
+(LO1) Identify and analyse the nature and scope of issues and problems involved with respect to managing an entrepreneurial business.

-(LO2) Critically reflect on the factors associated with good practices in developing and utilising appropriate entrepreneurial networks to access resources innovatively.
+(LO2) Critically reflect on the factors associated with good practices in developing and utilising appropriate entrepreneurial networks to access resources.

-(LO3) Understand the various options available in terms of establishing an entrepreneurial and innovative organisation.
+(LO3) Understand the various options available in terms of establishing an entrepreneurial organisation.

-(LO4) Recognise the imperatives of innovative technologies and demonstrate how they can form the basis of a sustainable business.
+(LO4) Recognise the imperatives of new technologies and demonstrate how they can form the basis of a sustainable business.